Peace and happiness will have a reckoning, the poets tell us.

 “Things fall apart” cried the great Irish poet W. B. Yeats during First World War, “The centre cannot hold/ Mere anarchy is loosed upon the world…” Around the same time T. S. Eliot served us trees without shade, half a century after Rimbaud pierced the veil of comfort.1

-Whether a mix of personal despair or reflection of world decay, our quest for peace and contentment must have a reckoning.
+Whether a mix of personal despair or a reflection of world decay, our quest for peace and contentment must have a reckoning.

 Things fall apart.